vicmattos/dbt-sandbox/README.md

 # Credits
 - Dockerfile based on [xemuliam/docker-dbt](https://github.com/xemuliam/docker-dbt) to make it lighter.
-- Used the [Postgres Sakila DB](https://github.com/jOOQ/sakila) for sample data for playing.
+- Used the [Postgres Sakila DB](https://github.com/jOOQ/sakila) as sample data for playing.